Ankle & Foot Specialist of N.J.

 The team at Ankle & Foot Specialist of N.J., led by Pragnesh Patel, DPM, and Jyotsna Thapar, DPM, specializes in treating a variety of conditions using the latest therapies.
-At their offices in South Plainfield, Hillsborough, Warren, Woodbridge, and East Brunswick, New Jersey, the experienced doctors offer innovative PRP therapy to help you recover more efficiently from injuries and alleviate chronic pain.
+At their offices in South Plainfield, Hillsborough, Middlesex, Woodbridge, and East Brunswick, New Jersey, the experienced doctors offer innovative PRP therapy to help you recover more efficiently from injuries and alleviate chronic pain.
 Treatment requires no surgery or downtime, and you can enjoy the results of your treatment for the long term.
 Learn more about the benefits of PRP therapy today by calling the office nearest you or by booking an appointment at Ankle & Foot Specialist of N.J. online.

 Platelet-rich plasma (PRP) is made from substances found naturally in your blood.
 It contains essential growth factors that enhance the body’s healing process.

 When PRP is injected into an area of injury, it can speed up your own healing mechanisms to not only resolve your pain and other symptoms but to improve your overall quality of life.

 What conditions can be treated with PRP therapy?

 The medical staff at Ankle & Foot Specialist of N.J. offers PRP injections as part of treatment for a wide variety of conditions.
 After a review of your medical history and your specific condition, they may recommend PRP as part of your therapy.